All Episodes

 And they're both 1995.

-They come from sizes small up to double X. And uh we're also we're we're still checking on prices to come up with Club Gitmo bathrobes and uh and and soap on a rope.
+And we're also, we're still checking on prices to come up with Club Gitmo bathrobes and soap on a rope or just soap, Club Gitmo, whichever.

-And we've also added the fact that uh kids uh might want to be sent down to Club Gitbow, except Americans, because American kids are not allowed to pray uh in school or anything else, but it's a great place for young jihadists uh to go and and uh take a break from their training.
+And we've also added the fact that kids might want to be sent down to Club Gitmo, except Americans, because American kids are not allowed to pray in school or anything else.

-Also, uh yesterday, ladies and gentlemen, was the latest court hearing on the uh attempt by the Palm Beach County State Attorney to get my medical records to see what, if anything, might be in there that they could charge me with.
+Also, yesterday, ladies and gentlemen, was the latest court hearing on the attempt by the Palm Beach County State Attorney to get my medical records to see what, if anything, might be in there that they could charge me with.

-They uh they have no idea what to charge until they see the medical records, and there was a hearing yesterday.
+They have no idea what to charge until they see the medical records.

-What we've done on the website, we posted the motion that we filed with the court yesterday, and it's a PDF file.
+What we've done on the website, we've posted the motion that we filed with the court yesterday.

-It's uh I'd love you to go look at it.
+I'd love you to go look at it.

-Page two and pages Four through nine.
+Page two and pages four through nine.

 If you want to find out what all this is.